saheen619/Hive-Mini-Project-1/Solved Hive Mini Project 1.md

-This is a real time dataset of the ineuron technical consultant team.
-You have to perform hive analysis on this given dataset.
+The provided datasets are real time datasets of the iNeuron technical consultant team.
+You have to perform HIVE analysis on this given dataset.

 Download Dataset 1 - https://drive.google.com/file/d/1WrG-9qv6atP-W3P_-gYln1hHyFKRKMHP/view